VoyVivika/Intermediate-Avatar/README.md

 ## It may not be 100% Stable
 - This utility only operates when you initiate a Conversion, so outside of that it is safe, It's highly recommended to enable "make duplicate" whenever you attempt to convert.
-- There may be bugs, please report them on the Github Issues page.
+- There may be bugs, please report them on the [Github Issues](https://github.com/VoyVivika/Intermediate-Avatar/issues) section of this Repo.
 - Pull Requests appreciated, just please provide a description of what your Pull-Request attempts to accomplish.
 - This may push a lot of Errors into the Console Related to the Unity Animator.
 These are all related to how Animator Rebuilding is Handled in `AnimatorRebuilder.cs`, if anyone would like to have a crack at fixing up my mess please be my guest.